-- Currently Apple Pay is only supported by a very small number of online betting sites (the BskyB gambling clients and Bet365).
+- Currently Apple Pay is only supported by a small number of online betting sites (but it’s growing).

 - Apple Pay cannot be used to withdraw funds, so a separate withdrawal method must be set up and used when required.

 - There are a range of iOS controlled devices with which Apple is not compatible.